sylvester-henrique/dev-notes/microservices/README.md

 - **Complexity:** Adds another moving part to the infrastructure that needs to be managed, deployed, and monitored.
 - **Development Bottleneck:** Can become a bottleneck for development if multiple teams need to update the gateway configuration frequently.

-## Database Patterns

-### Database per Service

-Each service has its own database to ensure data ownership and prevent tight coupling at data layer.

 ## Service Decomposition Patterns

 Define services around business capabilities and responsibilities, ensure that services are cohesive and loosely coupled.
 Use the single responsibility principle.